Gernot Zippe: In Germany

 In 1956, Zippe was notified by the Soviet administration in Ukraine of his release, and he decided to settle in Germany as opposed to Austria.
-In 1957, Zippe attended the conference on centrifuge research in Amsterdam, he realized the rest of the world was far behind what his team had been able to achieve.
+In 1957, Zippe attended the conference on centrifuge research in Amsterdam, he realised the rest of the world was far behind what his team had been able to achieve.
 During this time, Zippe was able to found an employment with AMOLF as a consultant on centrifuge technology.
 In 1965, Zippe left AMOLF to join the Duggas AG (now Trade name: Evonik Industries) as a consultant until 1969 when he decided to join the consultant staff of the Urenco Group until his retirement in 1990.

 It was the Dutch physicist Jacob Kistemaker who filed and applied for the first patent in the European and U.S. patents authorities as a functional gas-ultracentrifuge developed at AMOLF, which he credited after Zippe: Zippe-type.

 In the United States

-In 1960, Zippe traveled to the United States on the sponsorship of the University of Virginia, facilitated by Jesse Beams, where he did an unclassified postdoctoral research on the centrifuge technology.
+In 1960, Zippe travelled to the United States on the sponsorship of the University of Virginia, facilitated by Jesse Beams, where he did an unclassified postdoctoral research on the centrifuge technology.
 In spite of his notes confiscated by the Soviet government, Zippe was able to re-create the centrifuge machine and published a research thesis on the development and efficiency of the gas centrifuge at the University of Virginia in the United States.

 Impressed by his work, the United States government tried to recruit him for an on-going centrifuge program but he was restricted from gaining the classified information on the United States' nuclear weapons program; he refused and returned to work with German firms.
 Following his return to Germany, the United States Atomic Energy Commission awarded contract works to its private firms to start work on the gas centrifuge, and marked his technical reports as classified documents on 1 August 1960.